RonaldJerez/vue-input-facade/docs/component.md

 ### Custom Tokens

 You can override the tokens on a per field basis.
 Just pass in your own token definition to the field.
+This can also be used to add internatilization support.

 ```js
 let value = ''